MuhammadNazhimMaulana/contact-app/README.md

 # Contact App

-App that is built with express js and the front end is using ejs as templating engine.
+A simple contact app that is built with express js and the front end is using ejs as templating engine.

 ```
 npm install